IbcAlpha/IBC/userguide.md

    on Windows, `twsstart.sh` and
    `gatewaystart.sh` on Unix.
-To find the TWS major version number, first run TWS or the Gateway manually using the IB-provided icon, then click `Help > About Trader Workstation` or `Help > About IB Gateway`.
+To find the TWS major version number, first run TWS or the Gateway manually using the IBKR-provided icon, then click `Help > About Trader Workstation` or `Help > About IB Gateway`.
 In the displayed information you'll see a  line similar to this: